Information

 Why Does My Cat Sleep Pressed Up Against Me?

 Are you wondering why your cat likes to sleep pressed right up against you?
 Cat cuddles are awesome but does this behavior mean something more?
-We take a look at why cats like to sleep next to people and how they communicate in this quick overview.
+We take a look at why cats like to sleep next to people.

 Danielle DeGroot

-Understanding feline behavior and its unpredictability is a huge part of being a cat owner.
-Owners need to understand how felines communicate and what their behavior means.
-Felines often communicate through body language, which pet parents must learn to interpret.
-This article will explore how cats communicate through body language and why they love to sleep pressed against people.
+Interpreting feline behavior and its unpredictability is a huge part of being a cat owner.
+Owners need to learn more about how felines communicate and what their behavior means to understand their pets better.

 What Does It Mean When A Cat Sleeps Pressed Up Against Me?

-While it might seem like there is an easy explanation for this behavior, you are comfortable, and cats like to be comfortable, there are a few different motivations behind why they like to cuddle and, specifically, sleep pressed up against people.
-Snuggling is one of the most endearing behaviors our purr babies can exhibit.
-It’s helpful to understand the reasons why a kitty might like to sleep this way.
+While it might seem like there is an easy explanation for this behavior: you are comfortable, and cats like to be comfortable, there are a few different motivations behind why they want to cuddle and, specifically, sleep pressed up against people.
+Snuggling is one of the most endearing behaviors our feline family members can exhibit.
+Understanding why a kitty might like to sleep this way is helpful.

 5 Reasons Why Your Cat Sleeps On You